 The Maxell advert brought Dekker recognition once more, and in 1993 he recorded the album King of Kings with the Specials, featuring material by Dekker’s heroes.
 It sounds like a great idea, but apparently it was a disappointment.
 His final album was 1999’s Halfway to Paradise.

 Dekker continued to perform live right until the end.
-He was preparing to headline a world music festival in Prague when he died of a heart attack in 2006, aged 64.
+He was preparing to headline a world music festival in Prague when he died of a heart attack on 25 May 2006, aged 64.

 Written by: Desmond Dekker & Leslie Kong